Electronic voting in Brazil

-Electronic voting was first introduced to Brazil in 1996; with the first tests carried out in the state of Santa Catarina.
-The primary design goal of the Brazilian voting machine is extreme simplicity, the model being a public phone booth.

-The Brazilian voting machine performs three steps - voter identification, secure voting and tallying - in a single process, aiming to eliminate fraud based on forged or falsified public documents.
-Political parties have access to the voting machine's programs before the election for auditing.
+Electronic voting in Brazil was first deployed in 1996, in pilot use in dozens of municipalities including in the state of Santa Catarina, and was progressively expanded nationwide.
+The system is administered by the Electoral Justice (Justiça Eleitoral), headed by the Superior Electoral Court (Tribunal Superior Eleitoral, TSE) and the Regional Electoral Courts (Tribunais Regionais Eleitorais, TREs), which are responsible for voter registration, biometric identification, vote collection, result tabulation, transmission and consolidation of results, and formal certification of the outcome.
+The electronic voting machine used at polling places (Portuguese: urna eletrônica) is just one component of this broader infrastructure.
+Its design emphasizes operational simplicity for voters — often compared to the usability of a public phone booth, and it functions as a dedicated terminal that records each ballot locally, encrypts and stores the vote, and produces a digital tally at the end of the day.
+As of 2023, Brazil is the only country in the world to conduct its elections entirely through electronic voting.

 Development

 The first Brazilian voting machines were developed in 1996 by a Brazilian partnership of three companies Omnitech (previously known as TDA), Microbase and Unisys do Brasil attending the Superior Electoral Court (TSE) RFP for the Brazilian Elections in 1996.
 This machine was a modified IBM PC 80386 compatible clone, known as UE96.
 In 1998, Diebold-Procomp, Microbase and Samurai (formerly known as Omnitech) partnered to produce UE98.
 In 2000, Microbase and Diebold-Procomp developed the UE2000 together.
 In 2000, Brazil completed the first completely automated election.

 The original operating system was VirtuOS, similar to DOS and includes multitasking support, was developed by Microbase.
 It was used in the 1996, 1998 and 2000 elections.
 In 2002, Unisys was unable to renew their partnership with Microbase, and were unable to reuse the VirtuOS based code.
 Microsoft stepped in, and provided licenses for the Windows CE operating system free of charge.
 In 2008, under initiative from the TSE Electronic voting team migrated to a Linux (dubbed UEnux) OS to reduce costs and take full control of development cycle.
 It was incorrectly reported by the press that the UEnux project was carried out by Diebold/Procomp.